C0deH4cker/Fission/fission.md

 ':			Toggles printing mode.
 When an atom is in printing mode, it will print every character it encounters until the next `'`.
 			Once printing is done, the atom's mass is set to the number of characters printed.

+`:          The atom's mass will be set to the ASCII value of the next character it hits, and that component will not be evaluated.

 All other characters are ignored completely, and atoms will pass through them without changing.